-Tiburon: Margaret Curran R3 Consulting Group is on your agenda today to provide you with a brief power point status report of this study, and to solicit your comments and feedback.
-R3 met with all of Marin's haulers and facility operators, and earlier this month they met with Marin's AB 939 Local Task.
+R3 Consulting Group is on your agenda today to provide you with a brief power point status report of this study, and to solicit your comments and feedback.
+R3 met with all of Marin's haulers, facility operators, Marin's AB 939 Local Task Force and your Executive Committee.
 R3 has some preliminary ideas they will identify today that will reduce landfill disposal.
-Feedback from some members of the AB 939 Task Force was the study needed less emphasis on targeting Marin's disposed material, and more emphasis on pre-disposal changes including behavioral/cultural change in consumer buying habits, and additional public education.
+Feedback from some members of the AB 939 Task Force was that the study needed less emphasis on targeting Marin's disposed material, and more emphasis on pre-disposal changes including behavioral/cultural change in consumer buying habits, and additional public education.